+Morrisons supermarkets have announced plans to restructure the business after a £176 million loss.
 Competition from other supermarkets, including Lidl and Aldi who have both seen increased profits and sales over recent months, have put pressure on the supermarket chain.

-“In trading terms this has been a disappointing year for Morrisons, with consumer confidence and market conditions continuing to be challenging.
+“In trading terms this has been a disappointing year for Morrisons, with consumer confidence and market conditions continuing to be challenging.”

 “The strategy we are announcing today is a bold and comprehensive response to the fundamental structural changes that are taking place in grocery retail.”

-They announced plans to lower prices and target the market between discount supermarkets, such as Lidl and Aldi, and the ‘big four’ to offer great value, quality products to its customers.
+Morrisons announced plans to lower prices and target the market between discount supermarkets, such as Lidl and Aldi, and the ‘big four’ to offer great value, quality products to its customers.

 The problems highlighted by Morrisons are challenges faced by all supermarkets big and small, with increased competition, changing shopping habits and customers increasingly shopping around for the best prices.